Some criteria for regular and Gorenstein local rings via syzygy modules: Abstract

 \section{Abstract}

 Let $ R $ be a Cohen-Macaulay local ring.
-We prove that the $ n $th syzygy module of a maximal Cohen-Macaulay $ R $-module cannot have a semidualizing (e.g., $ R $ itself) direct summand for every $ n \ge 1 $.
-In particular, it follows that $ R $ is Gorenstein \iff some syzygy of a canonical module of $ R $ has a non-zero free direct summand.
+We prove that the $ n $th syzygy module of a maximal Cohen-Macaulay $ R $-module cannot have a semidualizing direct summand for every $ n \ge 1 $.
+In particular, it follows that $ R $ is Gorenstein if and only if some syzygy of a canonical module of $ R $ has a non-zero free direct summand.
 We also give a number of necessary and sufficient conditions for a Cohen-Macaulay local ring of minimal multiplicity to be regular or Gorenstein.
 These criteria are based on vanishing of certain Exts or Tors involving syzygy modules of the residue field.